-The SEELEVEL ■ Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
-The SEELEVELTM has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.
+The SEELEVEL ■ TM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SeeLeveL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-Model 709 will monitor the battery voltage, the fresh water and sewer holding tanks, and the LP Gas tank.
+Model 709-4LP will monitor the battery voltage, the fresh water, galley and sewer holding tanks, the LP Gas tank and displays battery voltage by default.
 The information is displayed on a 3-digit alpha-numeric LED display.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.

-WARNING: All power circuits must be fused.
+▲ WARNING: All power circuits must be fused.
 If a fuse is not provided with the system then it is the installer's responsibility to install a fuse with a maximum rating of 7.5 amps.
+A relay is required if more than 7.5 amps is needed for the pump.